mblunier/betgame/brasil2014/README.txt

 	Specifies the team mnemonics for the stage 2 match with id {id}.
 This is required after stage 1 and after every stage 2 match.

+  /restore
+	Displays a form to specify a table name and a data file with saved table contents.
+After submitting the form the file is uploaded and its content replaces all items with matching keys.

   /score/{id}/{score1}/{score2}
 	Specifies the score for the match with id {id}.
 Using -1 for the scores deletes the score.
 This is required after every match.